-“Its hard to get staff to share stories.”
-Glenda Leonard, Development Director at the Salvation Army said, “We’ve even made it part of their annual reviews and still it’s a struggle.”
-You need fresh stories of your success—they are the proof that you change lives.
-You need stories because they open the emotional door of people’s hearts so that you facts, data, and needs can be shared.
-Yet, it is a challenge to get fresh stories from front line staff and volunteers—in part because they’re busy making the stories happened.
-“Staff have the raw material.”
-Tracey Galloway, CEO of Community Cooperative Ministries in Ft.
-Myers, Florida shares, “but I have to actively encourage them to share their stories.”
+You need fresh stories of your success—they prove you change lives.
+You need stories because they open the emotional door of people’s hearts so that your facts, data, and needs can be shared.
+Yet, it is a challenge to get fresh stories from front-line staff and volunteers—partly because they’re busy making the stories happen.

-Announce that you’ll be requiring staff to share a story when you meet 24 hours.
-Some of your staff will panic.
-After sleeping on it, they will come up with something.
-Even if they don’t recognize that “something” as a story with coaching they can shape an incident into something with a past, now, and future hope.
+Announce that you’ll require staff to share a story when you meet 24 hours.
+Some of your team will panic.
+After sleeping on it, they will come up with something even if they don’t recognize the tidbit as a story.
+With coaching, they can shape an incident into something with a past, now, and future hope.